wiki-gg-oss/mediawiki-extensions-RAINBOW/README.md

-# ATBridge
+# RAINBOW

-This repository is for an extension for MediaWiki.
+This repository is for an extension for MediaWiki to integrate with Bluesky's ATProtocol.

+RAINBOW (Reach An Integrated Network (Bluesky), On-Wiki)

 ## Considerations